taddison/personal-site/content/blog/2021/10/deploy-an-azure-ad-protected-app-service-website-with-pulumi/index.md

 ## Securing the site

 To configure Easy Auth we first create an Azure AD application registration.
 In this example I'm specifying `AzureADMyOrg` which restricts access to the tenant the application registration is deployed in.
-I'm also adding a `RedirectUri` that points at the Easy Auth middleware of the site.
-A password is also needed as a client secret (the web application is the client in this case).
+I'm also adding a `RedirectUri` that points at the Easy Auth middleware of the deployed site.
+A password is needed to use as a client secret (the web application being the client in this case).

 Once the application registration is created we can add [WebAppAuthSettings] to our site.
 The example specifies no anonymous access (using `RedirectToLoginPage`), and connects the site to the application registration using the `ClientId` and `ClientSecret` (password).

-To add this paste the below code just after the `this.Endpoint...` code in `MyStack.cs`:
+Paste the below code just after the `this.Endpoint...` code in `MyStack.cs`:

 ```csharp
 // MyStack.cs